curl/curl/docs/BUGS.md

  The list that is presented is the stack trace.
 If everything worked, it is supposed to contain the chain of functions that were called when curl crashed.
-Include the stack trace with your detailed bug report. it will help a lot.
+Include the stack trace with your detailed bug report, it will help a lot.

 ## Bugs in libcurl bindings